rafrasenberg/rafrasenberg-website/content/posts/server/beginner-server-setup.md

 An intelligent attacker would still scan your server to determine open ports and services running on them.
 However, changing the default SSH port will block thousands of automated attacks that don’t have time to rotate ports when targeting a Linux Server. :grin:

 You can choose any available port you like, in this example we will use `Port 3467`.
 So the first thing we do is making sure our firewall allows this port.
-As you probably know by know, this can be done with:
+As you probably know by now, this can be done with:

 ```
 $ ufw allow 3467